-Figure 6.5 presents the percentage of agricultural households incurring expenditure on chemical fertiliser by district, which in Gatsibo district is about 10.5%.
+The following Figure 6.5 presents the percentage of agricultural households incurring expenditure on chemical fertiliser by district, which in Kayonza district is about 13%.

-The national average is around 29%, with Gakenke district incurring the highest percentage (63%) and Nyarugenge district the lowest (2.2%).
+The national average is around 29% with Gakenke district incurring the highest percentage (63%) and Nyarugenge district incurring the lowest (2.2%) of all districts.